abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     ![](../media/lab-02/image30.png)

 2. You will be directed to the Data Warehouse Home page.
-Below is a detailed overview of its sections, designed to help you use Data Warehouse effectively and step-by-step.
+Below is a detailed overview of its sections, designed to help you use the Data Warehouse effectively and step-by-step.

-    **What is Data Warehouse?**
+    **What is a Data Warehouse?**

     Data Warehouse is a tool that helps you store and analyze data in a secure SQL warehouse.
 It allows you to scale up your insights by benefiting from top-tier performance at petabyte scale in an open-data format.